jordan-gibbs/hypercheap-voiceAI/README.md

 ---

-## 7) What’s next
+## 6) Extras

 * Swap voices (Inworld) or models (Baseten) by changing the env vars.
 * Tune VAD in `voice_backend/app/agent/fennec_ws.py` for faster/longer turns.
+It is extremely aggressive by default, which can cut off slow speakers.
-* Deploy the backend behind HTTPS and a reverse proxy (e.g., Caddy or NGINX) for production.
+* Swap LLMs in Baseten for better intelligence at the price of increased cost and higher latency

-MIT © Fennec ASR
+MIT © Jordan Gibbs